nushell/rfcs/text/0002-signature-based-completions.md

 expressed externally somehow.
 At minimum, any implementation for this PR should keep this in mind.
 The idea of a registry that maps locations/shapes to completers seems to be sufficient to satisfy that requirement.

+We're also not worried about more intelligent completions.
+Future work could look at information to the left and to the right of the cursor to give even better completions.
+This RFC is more about putting the right foundation in place with a simplistic completion engine, and following up with improvements to it.